The Notebook (novel): Plot

 That night they have dinner together.
 Referring to the story, she can't quite remember who Allie chose.
 Recognizing her husband, she tells him that she loves him.
 They embrace and talk, but after almost four hours, Allie fades.
 She begins to panic and hallucinate, and forgets who Noah is again.

-The nurses have to come in and sedate her.
+The nurses have to sedate her.

 Later, Noah has a stroke and cannot visit Allie.
 When he recovers, he goes to visit Allie late at night, as he is staying in the same care home.
-When Noah tries to sneak past the nurse station, the nurse on duty states that she is going for a coffee, even though she has one on the counter.
-The nurse also tells Noah she won't be back for a while and not to do anything while she is away.
-Noah realises it is just a ruse to let him go see Allie, and he goes and finds Allie in bed in her room, asleep.
-She wakes up, recognizes him as Noah, and tells him that she loves him.
-They kiss and fall asleep next to each other, believing their love will take them away together.
+When Noah tries to sneak past the nurse station, the nurse on duty states that she is going for a coffee, even though she already has one.
+She tells Noah she won't be back for a while and not to do anything foolish while she is away.
+Noah realizes this is just a ruse to let him go see Allie.
+He goes to Allie’s room and finds her in bed, asleep.
+She wakes up and recognizes him as Noah.
+They kiss and begin to be intimate as she undoes the buttons on his shirt.

 Adaptations

-In 2004, the novel was adapted into a popular film of the same name starting Rachel McAdams and Ryan Gosling.
+In 2004, the novel was adapted into a popular film of the same name called The Notebook starring Rachel McAdams and Ryan Gosling.

 A television series based on the novel is also being developed by writer Todd Graff, who will also exec produce along with Sparks and Theresa Park for the Warner Bros.
 Television and Nicholas Sparks Productions.

-As of 2019, a musical adaptation of the novel is currently in development, which will premiere on Broadway.
+A musical adaptation of the novel opened on Broadway at the Gerald Schoenfeld Theatre on March 14, 2024.
+The musical, co-directed by Michael Greif and Schele Williams, features a score by Ingrid Michaelson and a book by Bekah Brunstetter.
+The show had a pre-Broadway run in 2022 at Chicago Shakespeare Theater.